-The historic context in this chapter is primarily based on the 2004 draft document titled, "Cesar Chavez and the Farm worker Movement in the American West Theme Study" prepared for the NPS by the University of Washington Department of History's Preservation Planning and Design Program (Rast, Dubrow and Casserly 2004).
+The historic context in this chapter is primarily based on the 2004 draft document titled, "Cesar Chavez and the Farmworker Movement in the American West Theme Study" prepared for the NPS by the Preservation Planning and Design Program in the College of Architecture and Urban Planning at the University of Washington (Rast, Dubrow and Casserly 2004).
 Resources associated with Cesar Chavez and the farm labor movement in the western United States were primarily identified through research conducted by the Center for Oral and Public History (COPH) at California State University, Fullerton, under the leadership of Dr. Raymond Rast, on behalf of the NPS.
-In 2009 and 2010, the COPH identified and evaluated 84 sites in California and Arizona with historical significance related to Cesar Chavez and the farm labor movement in the American West.
-Sites were identified through primary sources archived within the Farm worker Movement Documentation Project, books, essays, oral history interviews, declassified FBI surveillance files, back issues of the United Farm Workers of America (UFW) newsletters, and published secondary sources.
-The COPH conducted further field research to locate, evaluate, and document the sites, properties, and march routes identified.
-An additional 20 sites were also identified through the public scoping process.
+In 2009 and 2010, COPH identified and evaluated 84 sites in California and Arizona with historical significance related to Cesar Chavez and the farm labor movement in the American West.
+Many of these sites were identified through primary sources archived within the online Farmworker Movement Documentation Project, including books, essays, oral history interviews, FBI surveillance files, back issues of the United Farm Workers of America (UFW) newspaper, and published secondary sources.
+COPH conducted field research to locate, evaluate, and document the sites, properties, and march routes identified through this archival work.
+An additional 20 sites were identified through the public scoping process.